 … parameters from one site to the global scale (Arndt et al., 2013).
 Recently, however, promising new approaches to constrain the degradation rate constant of discrete OM classes have been presented (Stolpovsky et al., 2015, 2017) that might help to parameterize OM mineralization kinetics on a global scale.

+I would contest that these approaches are promising.
+I really dislike the 2017 paper due to the very very strong assumptions made.
+Leave “promising” and say have been suggested.
+I’d like to make reference to Felipe’s work.

 Comment: